Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

-The next step is estimating $\rho_{\sigma}$ in each configuration $x_t$, or equivalently, the quasipotential $\Phi_t=-\frac{\sigma^2}{2} \log(\rho_{\sigma}(x_t))$.
+The next step is estimating the quasipotential $\Phi_t=-\frac{\sigma^2}{2} \log(\rho_{\sigma}(x_t))$.
 This is done using the approach in Ref. \cite{rodriguez2018computing}, a generalization of the $k$-Nearest Neighbor density estimator \cite{knn} in which the probability density is estimated implicitly on the embedding manifold and the optimal $k$ becomes configuration-dependent.
-The optimal $k$ is defined by finding by a statistical test the largest neighborhood of $x_t$ in which the density can be considered constant with a given statistical confidence.
+The optimal $k$ is defined by finding, via a statistical test, the largest neighborhood of $x_t$ in which the density can be considered constant with a given statistical confidence.
 We denote by $\mathcal{N}_t$ this neighborhood and by $\hat{k}_t$ the optimal value of $k$ for configuration $t$. $\Phi_t$ is then obtained by maximizing a likelihood with respect to two variational parameters\cite{rodriguez2018computing}: